bullet-train-co/nice_partials/README.md

 ### Defining a Nice Partial

-We'll define an example Nice Partial in `app/views/partials/_card.html.erb`.
+We'll define an example partial in `app/views/partials/_card.html.erb`.
 We start by invoking Nice Partials like so:

 ```
 <% yield p = np %>